isiddique2024/Page-Table-Injector/README.md

 ## Security Notes

 This tool is designed for educational and research purposes only.
 It demonstrates advanced memory manipulation techniques that operate at the kernel level.
 Use responsibly and only on systems you own or have explicit permission to test.
 This is an older project of mine which I've decided to release, it is likely detected on most anti-cheat solutions by now.
 This project has not been tested on my bare metal system, please run it on a virtual machine.
+This project is also **NOT** Control Flow Guard (CFG) compliant.
+Please disable CFG under Exploit Protection settings if your target application is compiled with CFG, else the target application will crash on injection.

 ## Detection Test Cases